What are they?

-- Find a room to yourself where you won’t be interrupted – you may be able to book one in Careers.
+- Find a room to yourself where you won’t be interrupted – you may be able to book one in the Careers Centre

 - Work on a reliable laptop or computer - i.e. not your phone as they are usually designed for a bigger screen